freerangeeggs/PostToOffice365Connector/README.md

 # PostToOffice365Connector
-VSTS/TFS Build and Release Extenstion to send a message to an Office365 connector, allowing you to notify users in Microsoft Teams and Office365 Groups.
+Azure DevOps Build and Release Extenstion to send a message to an Office365 connector, allowing you to notify users in Microsoft Teams and Office365 Groups.

 ## Global Dependencies
 [copyfiles](https://www.npmjs.com/package/copyfiles)